Are static stretching exercises necessary in our workouts?

 Why adding Stretching Exercises weekly will help you get moving again.

 If you you’re spending more time in the office, and less time in the gym, you are not alone.
 You may be feeling stiff.
 All this time sitting can lead to the loss of strength, mobility, and flexibility.
-Poor posture can develop from spending long sitting sessions, especially from a workstation that’s not set up for proper ergonomics.
-Muscles can lose range of motion when they are not engaged in movement.
+Poor posture can develop from long sitting sessions, especially from a workstation that’s not set up for proper ergonomics.
+Muscles can lose full range of motion when they are not engaged in movement.
 What you need today is a stretch session.

 Get Back On Track!